Local government: England

-In most areas there is a lower tier of government, civil parishes, with unlimited functions & powers under the 2011 Localism Act.
+In most areas there is a lower tier of government, civil parishes, with unlimited functions and powers under the 2011 Localism Act.

 Most civil parishes are in rural areas, but if the parish is a town the parish council may be called a town council.
 In a few cases the parish is a city, and the parish council is called a city council.

 Metropolitan counties, and a few non-metropolitan counties, no longer have elected councils or administrative functions, and their former functions are performed by districts.
 Such counties remain ceremonial counties.